 From Disney World to the owner of 3 retail businesses in the 80’s and 90’s to Community Development and Grant Writing, Kristi’s past professional careers provide a vast array of experience and wisdom that would prepare her to embark on this visionary cowgirl movement.

-Supported by her husband of 17 years, her family and faith, Kristi’s vision is to change the lives and mindsets of horsewomen globally.
-To encourage adventure and personal growth through positive empowerment and support in a global sisterhood.
+Supported by her husband of more than 20 years, by her family and faith, Kristi’s vision is to change the lives and mindsets of horsewomen globally.
+To encourage adventure and personal growth through positive empowerment and support in a positive global sisterhood.

 More comfortable in jeans and boots, on the back of a horse, Kristi has had horses for most of her life.
 Though she loves and appreciates all breeds and disciplines, her passion is that of the working Quarterhorse, specifically, “cow horses”.
 A competitive horsewomen, Kristi’s interests, (not surprisingly) includes everything horse and cow related; Ranch Cutting, Ranch Sorting, Competitive/Extreme Trail, Cow Horse Classes, Cutting, etc, if it includes horses and cattle she it there.

 Kristi and her husband Ted own and operate the Lazy TK Ranch in Breckenridge, TX.
 Established in 1999, the Lazy TK is a horse and cattle operation located in southwest Stephens County.
 The Lazy TK also provides vacation rentals for guests and hosts a variety of events throughout the year, including the 40SC Annual Royal Retreat.

 Director of Member Services, Social Media & Travel Coordinator

 Founding Princess of the Salem, OR chapter, Rhonda became a member of 40SC in January of 2011 and began her position with Headquarters in April of 2014.
 She is a 2004 Graduate of Portland State University with a BS in Social Sciences; focus areas, Psychology, Sociology.
 She continued her education at PSU and was accepted to the Conflict Resolution Master’s program where she found a deep interest in Interpersonal Neurobiology.